 The Linux Kernel

 The Linux kernel was chosen because it was proven to be stable and powerful.
-Linux has good memory management, process management and already build in with many other functions like TCP/IP networking which is necessary for an operating system (especially you need it to connect to data network on your mobile).
+Linux has good memory management, process management and already built in with many other functions like TCP/IP networking which is necessary for an operating system (especially you need it to connect to data network on your mobile).

 For a new hardware mobile manufacturer, the first thing to do for building an Android platform is to build the device driver on the Linux kernel; there should be a lot of developers around who have the know-how to build the software stack from scratch or customize it from the available software.

-There were a lot of companies trying to build mobile phone operating system based on Linux kernel before Android did, but have not been very successful.
+There were a lot of companies trying to build a mobile phone operating system based on Linux kernel before Android did, but have not been very successful.

-Even Motorola and Nokia had released some mobile and internet devices which run on Linux operating system, but they were not very successful as well, like the Motorola A series phone started with A760.
-Nokia has an Internet Table device (N770) which was built using Linux operating system too.
-By technical point of view, Android using Java over Linux is a smart move.
-Both Java and Linux are proven the technology and provide portability for mobile application on Android platform.
+Even Motorola and Nokia had released some mobile and internet devices which run on the Linux operating system, but they were not very successful as well, like the Motorola A series phone started with A760.
+Nokia has an Internet Table device (N770) which was built using the Linux operating system too.
+From a technical point of view, Android using Java over Linux is a smart move.
+Both Java and Linux are proven the technology and provide portability for mobile applications on the Android platform.